Tatro Capital LLC Takes Position in Duke Energy Co. (NYSE:DUK)

 Tatro Capital LLC bought a new stake in Duke Energy Co.
 (NYSE:DUK) during the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The institutional investor bought 3,009 shares of the utilities provider’s stock, valued at approximately $275,000.

-Other institutional investors and hedge funds have also modified their holdings of the company.
-Stuart Chaussee & Associates Inc. bought a new stake in shares of Duke Energy in the 3rd quarter valued at approximately $29,000.
-Rockbridge Investment Management LCC bought a new stake in shares of Duke Energy in the 2nd quarter valued at approximately $51,000.
+Several other institutional investors and hedge funds have also modified their holdings of DUK.
+Stuart Chaussee & Associates Inc. acquired a new position in shares of Duke Energy in the 3rd quarter valued at about $29,000.
+Rockbridge Investment Management LCC acquired a new position in shares of Duke Energy in the 2nd quarter valued at about $51,000.
 TFC Financial Management bought a new stake in shares of Duke Energy in the 3rd quarter valued at approximately $59,000.
-Planned Solutions Inc. bought a new stake in Duke Energy during the third quarter worth approximately $65,000.
-Finally, Marshall Wace LLP bought a new stake in Duke Energy during the first quarter worth approximately $79,000.
+Planned Solutions Inc. bought a new stake in shares of Duke Energy in the 3rd quarter valued at approximately $65,000.
+Finally, Marshall Wace LLP bought a new stake in shares of Duke Energy in the 1st quarter valued at approximately $79,000.
 Institutional investors own 56.83% of the company’s stock.

 Duke Energy stock opened at $88.93 on Wednesday.
 The business’s 50-day simple moving average is $91.35 and its 200 day simple moving average is $87.44.
 The stock has a market cap of $65.45 billion, a price-to-earnings ratio of 32.58, a P/E/G ratio of 4.87 and a beta of 0.22.
 Duke Energy Co. has a 12-month low of $62.13 and a 12-month high of $103.79.
 The company has a quick ratio of 0.33, a current ratio of 0.52 and a debt-to-equity ratio of 1.24.

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, March 16th.
-Shareholders of record on Friday, February 12th will be issued a dividend of $0.965 per share.
-This represents a $3.86 dividend on an annualized basis and a yield of 4.34%.
-The ex-dividend date of this dividend is Thursday, February 11th.
-Duke Energy’s dividend payout ratio (DPR) is currently 76.28%.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, March 16th.
+Investors of record on Friday, February 12th will be issued a $0.965 dividend.
+This represents a $3.86 annualized dividend and a yield of 4.34%.
+The ex-dividend date is Thursday, February 11th.
+Duke Energy’s dividend payout ratio is 76.28%.

-In other Duke Energy news, COO Dhiaa M. Jamil sold 3,500 shares of the firm’s stock in a transaction dated Friday, November 20th.
-The stock was sold at an average price of $92.63, for a total transaction of $324,205.00.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-0.11% of the stock is currently owned by company insiders.
+In related news, COO Dhiaa M. Jamil sold 3,500 shares of the firm’s stock in a transaction dated Friday, November 20th.
+The stock was sold at an average price of $92.63, for a total value of $324,205.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+0.11% of the stock is owned by company insiders.

-Several research firms have recently weighed in on DUK.
+Several equities research analysts recently commented on DUK shares.
+Credit Suisse Group boosted their price target on Duke Energy from $91.00 to $92.00 and gave the company a “neutral” rating in a research note on Monday, November 9th.
+Morgan Stanley reduced their price objective on Duke Energy from $101.00 to $95.00 and set an “equal weight” rating for the company in a research report on Tuesday, December 15th.
 BidaskClub raised Duke Energy from a “sell” rating to a “hold” rating in a research report on Wednesday, December 16th.
-Morgan Stanley dropped their price objective on Duke Energy from $101.00 to $95.00 and set an “equal weight” rating for the company in a research note on Tuesday, December 15th.
-BMO Capital Markets began coverage on Duke Energy in a research note on Tuesday, November 24th.
-They set an “outperform” rating and a $99.00 price objective for the company.
-Scotiabank lowered Duke Energy from a “sector outperform” rating to a “sector perform” rating and set a $100.00 price objective for the company. in a research note on Thursday, October 1st.
-Finally, Credit Suisse Group increased their price objective on Duke Energy from $91.00 to $92.00 and gave the stock a “neutral” rating in a research note on Monday, November 9th.
+Barclays increased their price objective on Duke Energy from $87.00 to $102.00 and gave the company an “equal weight” rating in a research report on Wednesday, November 18th.
+Finally, Scotiabank lowered Duke Energy from a “sector outperform” rating to a “sector perform” rating and set a $100.00 target price for the company. in a research note on Thursday, October 1st.
 One analyst has rated the stock with a sell rating, nine have assigned a hold rating and four have given a buy rating to the company’s stock.
 The stock currently has an average rating of “Hold” and an average target price of $96.42.

 Duke Energy Profile